Xanax Addiction Treatment in Cincinnati

 Among the number of benzodiazepines that are prescribed in the United States, Xanax is perhaps the most well-known drug.
 Though it’s generally prescribed to help people treat their anxiety, insomnia, and panic disorders, it’s also one of the most commonly abused and accessible drugs – 70% of teens who are addicted to Xanax get the drug straight from their family’s medicine cabinet.
 Xanax is also extremely addictive, and up to 40 percent of those who take benzodiazepines like Xanax end up developing an addiction.
 Cedar Oaks Wellness Center offers both inpatient and detox programs for clients so we can meet you where you’re at in your recovery.
 Located on 120 acres in a secluded Cincinnati getaway, our campus is ideal for clients who are ready to look inward and begin healing.

 Whether you need medication-assisted treatment or mindfulness training, you can trust our team to treat you with compassion and do whatever we can to help you.
-Call us today at (513) 780-5201, or fill out our online form.
+Call us today at (513) 780-5201, or fill out our online form to inquire about our Cincinnati Xanax rehab program.

 What is Xanax?